MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

     -webAppName $(webappName) -mySQLAdminLoginName "azureuser" -mySQLAdminLoginPassword $(sqldbpassword)
     ```

     > **Note**: The **Override template parameters** content references the **sqldbpassword** variable to set the mySQL admin password.
-This will provision the MySQL database defined in the ARM template using the password that you have specified in the key vault.
+This will provision the MySQL database defined in the ARM template using the password that you have specified in the Key Vault.

 1. You may complete the pipeline definition by specifying the subscription (if need subscription used, click on **authorize** )and location for the task. **Repeat** the same for the last task in the pipeline **Azure App Service Deploy**.